Do you want to get hands-on about your manicure? If yes, this piece is for you.

 This step is another window to relax your nails.
 So, get started with your hand moisturizer.

-About that, use fragrance-free, silky oil or balm aids.
-Massage them into your cuticles, nails, and your entire hands.
+Use fragrance-free, silky oil or balm aids, massage them into your cuticles, nails, and your entire hands.
 Doing so will refresh your skin and hydrate its cells.

 Prepare Your Nails For The New Polish